estevaojneto/PHP-BatRatCat/README.md

 I do know these are very simplified and crass views of each animal, but they are good for illustrating the Patterns I want to show.

-*Bats are actually closer to primates than to rodents, but it is a common mistake so we'll use that for the example.
+*Bats are actually not rodents and are actually closer to primates, but it is a common mistake so we'll use that for the example.

 ## How can I run the examples?